 Participation by Electronic Means at Members' Meetings

-Participation at meetings of members may not be by telephonic, electronic or other communication facility.
+Participation at meetings of members may be by telephonic, electronic or other communication facility.

 Members' Meeting Held Entirely by Electronic Means

-Meetings of members may not be held entirely by telephonic, an electronic or other communication facility.
+Meetings of members may be held entirely by telephonic, an electronic or other communication facility.

-Director(s) shall be elected or appointed for a three-year term.
+Officer(s) shall be elected or elected by acclamation for a three-year term.
 Consecutive terms are permitted.
-Only if a director resigns, with written submission, will a re-placing director be elected or appointed to finish the leaving directors term or start a new three-year term as approved by the officers of the board and in accordance of elected or appointed directors of these by-laws.
+Only if a Officer resigns, with written submission, will a re-placing Officer be elected to finish the leaving Officer’s term or start a new three-year term as approved by the officers of the Board and in accordance of elected Officers of these by-laws.

 Calling of Meetings of Board of Directors